akrzemi1/papers/notes/ignorable_features.md

 ```

 This constitutes another Effect system, and a similar analysis could be performed using this system.
 And we could invent more and more such systems.
 The attributes are used to extend the type system with the effects system.
 The effects system is not enforced by the compiler, but is formal enough to enable
 a certain kind of analysis.
-The attribute syntax is a natural choice for expressing thse effects.
+The attribute syntax is a natural choice for expressing these effects.

 Now, one of the use cases for contract support framework is to provide an automated way for describing
 the effect systems: